1. You can use bonds as collateral in your futures account.

 Title 26, Section 1256 of the United States Code provides for any gain or loss on a futures contract to be treated as a short-term capital gain or loss “to the extent of 40 percent of such gain or loss,” and a long-term capital gain or loss “to the extent of 60 percent of such gain or loss.”

 In other words, even if you trade futures contracts on a short-term basis, 60% of your gains will be taxed at long-term capital gains rates.
-If you are trading a short-term strategy, this might be an important consideration.
+This might be an essential consideration if you are trading a short-term strategy.

 1 LR 8044023

 Monterosso Investments is a CFTC-registered Commodity Trading Advisor (CTA) and Commodity Pool Operator (CPO).
-We trade a systematic short-term managed futures program that is negatively correlated with the S&P 500.
+We trade a systematic short-term managed futures program negatively correlated with the S&P 500.

 PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.
 INVESTING IN FUTURES CONTRACTS INVOLVES RISK AND MAY NOT BE SUITABLE FOR ALL INVESTORS.
-THE PROGRAM IS A SPECULATIVE INVESTMENT DESIGNED FOR SOPHISTICATED INVESTORS WHO ARE ABLE TO BEAR A LOSS OF THEIR CAPITAL CONTRIBUTIONS AND WHO CAN ACCEPT A HIGH DEGREE OF RISK IN THEIR INVESTMENTS.
+THE PROGRAM IS A SPECULATIVE INVESTMENT DESIGNED FOR SOPHISTICATED INVESTORS WHO CAN BEAR A LOSS OF THEIR CAPITAL CONTRIBUTIONS AND WHO CAN ACCEPT A HIGH DEGREE OF RISK IN THEIR INVESTMENTS.
 AN INVESTMENT IN THE PROGRAM IS SPECULATIVE AND INVOLVES A SUBSTANTIAL RISK OF LOSS.
-PLEASE REFER TO THE MONTEROSSO INVESTMENTS DISCLOSURE DOCUMENT FOR MORE COMPLETE INFORMATION.
+PLEASE REFER TO THE MONTEROSSO INVESTMENTS DISCLOSURE DOCUMENT FOR COMPLETE INFORMATION.